-Researchers are also studying whether simple pharmacological agents can be developed that would bypass the underlying genetic defect in CDG allowing proper glycosylation to occur.
-Such agents may increase the production (synthesis) or activity of alternative enzymes that could carry out the functions normally performed by the deficient enzyme in question.
+Researchers are also studying whether simple pharmacological agents can be developed that would bypass the underlying genetic defect in CDG, allowing proper glycosylation to occur.
+Such agents may increase the production (synthesis) or activity of alternative enzymes that could carry out the functions normally performed by the deficient enzyme.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: